Tuesday, 29 April 2025

 This collaboration between TikTok and Tokopedia marks a significant development in Indonesia’s e-commerce sector.
 With a population of over 270 million and a substantial number of people active on social media, Indonesia has immense potential for e-commerce growth.
 TikTok, boasting 124 million users nationwide, aims to convert this large user base into a major e-commerce revenue stream.

 The deal, expected to be finalised by early 2024, includes TikTok providing Tokopedia with a US$1 billion promissory note to support its working capital requirements.
-TikTok has committed to a long-term investment of over US$1.5 billion in the enlarged entity, ensuring necessary without further dilution to GoTo.
+TikTok has committed to a long-term investment of over US$1.5 billion in the enlarged entity, ensuring necessary funding without further dilution to GoTo.

 The expanding Indonesian e-commerce landscape